 To supply decision-makers with pertinent information from the international procurement markets

-To ensure the optimum, long-term supply of materials (tapping into new procurement sources, identifying substitutes for input materials, avoiding supply bottlenecks) by widening the procurement radius
+To ensure the optimum, long-term supply of materials (tapping into new procurement sources, identifying substitutes for feedstock, avoiding supply bottlenecks) by widening the procurement radius

-To promptly anticipate future developments in procurement markets with mutual influences
+To promptly anticipate future developments in procurement markets which may be mutually influential

 To collate information that will help plan the future

-Procurement market research focuses primarily the following key areas (see Krampf 2012, p.
+Procurement market research focuses primarily the following key areas (Krampf 2012, p.
 152):

-Market economy aspects: A company’s procurement opportunities abroad depend on the market supply, demand among competitors (procurement competition on the domestic and international markets), and the various institutions involved in procurement channels.
-From a market economy perspective, procurement market research can therefore be divided into supply-related research, demand-related research among competitors (including demand from other substituting industry segments) and procurement channel-related research at home and abroad.
+Market economy factors: a company’s procurement opportunities abroad depend on the market supply, demand among competitors (procurement competition on the domestic and international markets) and the various institutions involved in procurement channels.
+From a market economy perspective, procurement market research can therefore be divided into supply-related research, demand-related research among competitors (including demand from other substituting branches of industry) and procurement channel-related research at home and abroad.

-Research methods: A market analysis is a snapshot of the procurement market at a given moment in time, while market monitoring focuses on a longer time frame, examining past developments and forecasting the future of the procurement market.
+Research methods: a market analysis is a snapshot of the procurement market at a given moment in time, while market monitoring focuses on a longer time frame, examining past developments and forecasting the future of the procurement market.

-Regularity: Given its high importance, international procurement often entails carrying out case-by-case and continuous procurement research in parallel.
+Regularity: given its high importance, international procurement often entails carrying out case-by-case and continuous procurement research in parallel.
 The chosen strategy (meeting basic supply or additional demand from overseas markets) will determine the type of procurement market research required.